Panmoni/bitcoincashsite-www/src/content/post/token-pioneers-cashtokens-tutorial-4.md

 | Accessed by other contracts? | **Yes**                   | No   |
 | Requires immutability?       | **Yes**                   | No   |

-If the data size is greater than 40 bytes, for example, that won’t fit into the `nft` `commitment` field, so it has to go off-chain — or at least the data has to be prioritized and no more than 40 bytes can go on-chain in a single NFT.
+If the data size is greater than 40 bytes, for example, that won’t fit into the NFT `commitment` field, so it has to go off-chain — or at least the data has to be prioritized and no more than 40 bytes can go on-chain in a single NFT.

 If you want minimal transaction fees, put the least amount of data on-chain possible.